thautwarm/MLStyle.jl/docs/syntax/pattern.md

 MLStyle.jl allows you to put guards anywhere during matching.

-However, remember, due to some Julia optimization details, even if the guards can be put in the middle of a matching process, it is still better postpone it until the end of matching.
+However, remember, due to some Julia optimization details, even if the guards can be put in the middle of a matching process, it is still better to postpone it until the end of matching sequence.
 This allows for better performance.

 Sometimes, in practice, you might want to introduce type variables into the scope, in this case use `where` clause, and see [Advanced Type Patterns](#advanced-type-patterns) for more details.